Aliases for EZH2 Gene

 This gene encodes a member of the Polycomb-group (PcG) family.
 PcG family members form multimeric protein complexes, which are involved in maintaining the transcriptional repressive state of genes over successive cell generations.
 This protein associates with the embryonic ectoderm development protein, the VAV1 oncoprotein, and the X-linked nuclear protein.
 This protein may play a role in the hematopoietic and central nervous systems.
 Multiple alternatively splcied transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Feb 2011]

 GeneCards Summary for EZH2 Gene

 EZH2 (Enhancer Of Zeste 2 Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
-Diseases associated with EZH2 include weaver syndrome and ezh2-related overgrowth.
+Diseases associated with EZH2 include periodic fever, aphthous stomatitis, pharyngitis and adenitis and weaver syndrome.
 Among its related pathways are MicroRNAs in cancer and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include RNA binding and chromatin binding.
+GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is KMT2C.

 UniProtKB/Swiss-Prot for EZH2 Gene